jieyu/konvoy-poc/behind-nat-gateway/README.md

 make clean
 ```

-This would stop all Docker containers used by this POC.
+This would stop all Docker containers and the associated artifacts used by this POC.

 [reverse-ssh-tunnel]: https://unix.stackexchange.com/questions/46235/how-does-reverse-ssh-tunneling-work
 [teleport]: https://github.com/gravitational/teleport